IF YOU VISIT OUR WEBSITE...

 Some people have a narrower carpal tunnel than others, which makes the compression of the median nerve more likely.
 In other cases, carpal tunnel syndrome may develop because of an injury to the wrist that causes inflammation of the tunnel and compression of the blood vessels that supply the median nerveThe most common causes are overactivity of the pituitary gland, hypothyroidism, diabetes, inflammatory arthritis, mechanical problems in the wrist, poor work ergonomics, repeated use of vibrating hand tools, and water retention during pregnancy or menopause.

-In addition, this syndrome can be associated with repetitive occupational trauma (CUMULATIVE TRAUMATIC DISORDERS); wrist trauma; AMYLOID NEUROPATHY; RHUMATOID ARTHRITIS; ACCROMEGALIA; other diseases.
+In addition, this syndrome may be associated with repetitive occupational trauma (CUMULATIVE TRAUMATIC DISORDERS); wrist trauma; AMYLOID NEUROPATHY; RHUMATOID ARTHRITIS; ACCROMEGALIA; other diseases.

 7. CARPAL TUNNEL REGRESSION